chainguard-dev/edu/content/ui/enforce-onboarding-quickstart.md

   b9adda06841c1d34dfa73d5902ed44b5448b7958 | enforce-demo-group |
 ```

-Create a variable that stores the ID in the left column for later steps in the tutorial.
+Next, create a variable that stores the ID in the left column for later steps in this tutorial.
 In the following command, replace `$GROUP_ID` with the relevant ID.

 ```sh
 export GROUP=$GROUP_ID
 ```

-In the UI, you will also be able to check for any groups to which you belong from the filter modal, which you can open by clicking on the icon.
+In the UI, you can also check for groups to which you belong from the filter modal, which you can open by clicking on the filter icon in the top-level navigation menu.

 <screenshot>